rohanmaniwade/simpleThesis-typst/simple-thesis/05_data_acquisition.typ

-=== Modal Analysis in ANSYS Workbench
+=== Modal analysis in ANSYS Workbench

-To complement the experimental modal analysis and provide a predictive tool for design modifications, a finite element modal analysis was performed in ANSYS Workbench.
+To complement the experimental modal analysis and provide a predictive tool for design modifications, a finite element modal analysis was performed in ANSYS Workbench 2025 R2.

 #figure(
     box(stroke: 1pt+black)[